Rambeboy/teneo-node-bot/README.md

    ```
    git stash && git pull
    ```
-2. run
+2. Run
    ```
    npm update
    ```
-2. start the bot
+2. Start the bot

 ---

 ## IMPORTANT NOTE (READ IT THIS IS NOT DECORATION)

-DWYOR

 How can I get Teneo Points?
 Reward distribution varies based on your contribution.
 You can collect Teneo Points through connecting your Node or inviting new people to our network.
 The points are distributed as the following: